 - Entertainment – London is full to the brim with entertainment options, whether you are looking for cool romantic things to do on Southbank that won’t break the bank, amazing dinner options with entertainment, concerts, theatre shows, cool places to hang out like Shoreditch, or even experiencing the best of London nightlife.
 There is something for everyone whatever your little heart desires, London delivers!
 Whether you want to dance the night away or listen to music in whatever genre, the options are limitless.
 Yes, you can even find line dancing if Country music is your thing.

 - Job opportunities – An important element in all this is “no romance without finance.
 You gotta have a JOB if you want to be with me”.
 Yes, you find out very quickly that London is no cheap date.
 You need to have a job!
 The great thing is that London has many options for jobs, whether you are highly educated and well connected or if you are looking for low paid jobs that require no skills at all.
 There is everything and anything to help you pay those bills.
 From sweeping the London floors to Mr/Mrs overpaid CEO.
 If you are the creative type and can find a niche and plug a gap that is missing in the city then you are in for some £££!
 Many of the graduate jobs have a starting salary of £30,000.
+There are plenty of places to search for shops from sites like Indeed to Jooble.

 - Safety – If you read the news or hear the news on a daily basis with all the stabbings in London, it can seem as if London is some sort of a war zone.
 Granted knife crime may have gone up but London is one of the safest cities in the world.
 I feel comfortable walking around at all hours of the days.
 So whether you are a woman considering solo travel in London, you have nothing to worry about.
 Come to London, live in London, you will be fine.